vojtapolasek/vojtux/Readme.md

 - QT accessibility is enabled

-- accessibility of applications ran with sudo is enabled
+- accessibility of applications run with sudo is enabled

 - Grub tune is added, although it does not work in every case